BZoennchen/Pages/_posts/2023-05-31-musical-interrogation-II.md

 ## Preprocessing

 The procedure I'm about to present parallels the one detailed in [Probabilistic Melody Modeling]({% post_url 2022-07-09-markov-chains-for-music-generation %}).
-The primary differences are that we'll now be considering 1700 pieces instead of a single one, and we'll be utilizing more sophisticated libraries instead of relying solely on [Sonic Pi](https://sonic-pi.net/).
+The primary differences are that we'll now be considering 1700 pieces instead of a single one, and we utilize more sophisticated libraries instead of relying solely on [Sonic Pi](https://sonic-pi.net/).

 The [Music21](http://web.mit.edu/music21/) library significantly simplifies the handling of symbolically notated music in ``Python``.
 I am not so familiar with it but it comes in handy when reading and writing symoblic scores.